stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 A less-disruptive alternative approach of repairing the `reward-cycle-pox-address-list` data map was considered.
-This would have only required a single hard fork, and no disruption of PoX payouts (however, `stack-extend` would have been disabled).
+This would have only required a single hard fork, and no disruption of PoX payouts (however, `stack-increase` would have been disabled).
 This approach was ultimately dropped because of the interactions between delegated stacking and solo stacking -- it would not be possible to retroactively compute the correct values for the `reward-cycle-pox-address-list` data map.
 This, in turn, meant that any repair